shkBostan/monitoring-service/monitoring-service/README.md

 - Maven
 - (Optional) IDE: IntelliJ IDEA, VS Code, etc.

-No external database or Docker is required for MVP – H2 in-memory database is used.
+H2 in-memory database is used – no external database required.

 ### Build and Run